akarsai/akarsai/readme.md

 - [a structure-preserving discrete gradient scheme for QSR-dissipative systems](https://github.com/akarsai/qsr-discrete-gradients)
 - [a passive feedback controller to stabilize nonlinear systems](https://github.com/akarsai/passive-feedback)

+### side projects
+- the toolbox i use for sandboxing my agents is publicly available as [agentic-workspace](https://github.com/akarsai/agentic-workspace)
-to have some fun with your beamer presentations, see [this script](https://github.com/akarsai/beamertheme-rollercoaster) to cycle through beamer themes during the presentation
+- to have some fun with your beamer presentations, see [this script](https://github.com/akarsai/beamertheme-rollercoaster) to cycle through beamer themes during the presentation

 ## contact